momer/haxe_titanium_alloy/README.md

 ## Usage
 To install into haxelib, run `haxelib git titanium_mobile_externs https://github.com/momer/haxe_titanium_mobile.git <version> haxelib`

 As of this update, the latest [version](https://github.com/momer/haxe_titanium_alloy/releases) is 1.5.1-rc1.
-(I goofed on the version naming, will fix soon)

 Using the externs is straight forward, here's an example from `test/TestFile.hx`: